PredragPeranovic/PredragPeranovic.github.io/_posts/2023-04-11-changing-theme-in-remix.markdown

 }
 ```

-Lets now use theme change button in our application by simply replacing `app/routes/_index.tsx` where we will add navigation bar and button to change theme:
+Lets now use the theme change button in our application by simply replacing `app/routes/_index.tsx` where we will add a navigation bar and button to change the theme:

 ```tsx
 import type { V2_MetaFunction } from "@remix-run/react";